cbailiss/basictabler/README.md

 The tables can also be exported to Excel, including the styling/formatting.
 The formatting/styling is specified once and can then be used when rendering to both HTML and Excel - i.e. it is not necessary to specify the formatting/styling separately for each output format.

+Using the `flextabler` package it is also possible to output tables to Word and PowerPoint.

 `basictabler` is a companion package to the `pivottabler` package. `pivottabler` is focussed on generating pivot tables and can aggregate data. `basictabler` does not aggregate data but offers more control of table structure.

 For more information see <http://www.basictabler.org.uk/>.